 That’s essentially what paid survey sites claim you can do.

-When it comes to sites that pay you to take surveys, Global Test Market is a prominent entity in this niche.
-But there’s that one lingering thought: Is it worth your time?
+And when it comes to sites that pay you to take surveys, Global Test Market is one of the oldest panels.

 If you are new to surveys, surveys are basically a set of questions designed to gather feedback from consumers on different products and services.